-If you didn’t send a paper return but you have to complete a tax return, then the deadline is the end of this month, next Friday.
+If you didn’t send a paper return but you have to complete a tax return, then the deadline is the end of this month, or in two days.
 And it’s important to note that these are the dates by which HMRC need to receive your return, not the dates that you have to send it.

 Around two million people miss this deadline every year so if you are one of these taxpayers who is still scrambling around trying to pull together all of the receipts and invoices and bank statements that you need to complete a set of accounts that will allow you to then fill in your tax returns and get them off to HMRC by the end of the month then you need to get a move on!

 In fact what follows might be coming too late to help you this year, but if you start now you can ensure that your return won’t be late next year.

 It’s a boring process but if you work for yourself then you have a responsibility to complete a return so that HMRC can ensure that you are paying the correct amount of tax.